 HOW OFTEN YOU SHOULD CLEAN YOUR RETAINER

-Long-term exposure to the inside of your mouth means that bacteria and plaque can build up quickly on a retainer, just like they would on your teeth if you didn’t brush.
-We recommend rinsing your retainer every time you remove it from your mouth.
-In addition to this, you should give it a proper clean at least once a day to avoid anything nasty building up.
+Long-term exposure to the inside of your mouth means that bacteria and plaque can build up quickly on a retainer just like they would on your teeth if you didn’t brush.
+Knowing how to clean a retainer regularly will help prevent unpleasant odours and buildup.

 HOW TO CLEAN A RETAINER